SynctreeRndTech/synctreerndtech.github.io/en/v3.1.0/util/hash.md

 ### ● Hash

-        Used to convert input data into XML format
+        Used to convert input data into Hash format

 ![](../../../img/assets/image%20%2854%29.png)